gegp01/AMR/docs/readme.md

-## Public repository with functions for analyzing the distribution of antibiotic resistance.
+### Functions for analyzing distributions of antibiotic resistance.